RESEARCH GRANTS IN THE ARTS: Program Description

 What Happens to Your Application

-NOTE: All recommended applications undergo review to evaluate risk posed by the applicant prior to making a federal award.
-This may include past performance on grants and cooperative agreements, meeting reporting deadlines, compliance with terms and conditions, audit findings, etc.
+Risk Assessment: All recommended applications undergo a review to evaluate risk posed by the applicant organization prior to making a federal award.
+The review may include past performance on grants and/or cooperative agreements, meeting reporting deadlines, compliance with terms and conditions, audit findings, etc.